nijikokun/Validator/readme.md

 - ~~Make extensibility easier.~~
 - ~~Move over to github repository.~~
-- Make implementations use an object as an argument rather than multiple arguments.
+- ~~Make implementations use an object as an argument rather than multiple arguments.~~
-  - Allowing for further expansion / extensibility.
+- Break up implementations into their own folder and make a compiler.

+Futuristic / Unfeasible
+- Find a way to show how to do unique without requiring hassle of setup.
+  - Essentially you connect in your database and get the collection and check against the key.
+  - It's not that hard but there are thousands of databases and ways people do things...

 ### Changelog